Odinist Community of Spain – Ásatrú: Temple

 The building, the Templo de Gaut (from Gautr, one of the many names of Odin), was completed in 2009, consecrated, and has been in use since then.
-It is the only outdoor temple on a historic site in Spain that is legally in active use, since all others are included in the system of state monuments, and rituals cannot be performed in them.

-A memorial stone for modern Odinism pioneer Else Christensen is housed in the temple.
+A memorial stone for the Odinist Else Christensen is housed in the temple.

 Texts published

-OCE published the first Spanish Odinist book in 2015, a confessional piece by Ernust García entitled Encuentro con Odin: Un Ensayo Sobre el Destino [Meeting with Odin: An Essay on Destiny].
+COE published the first Spanish Odinist book in 2015, a confessional piece by Ernust García entitled Encuentro con Odin: Un Ensayo Sobre el Destino [Meeting with Odin: An Essay on Destiny].
+In 2017, COE published Hávámál de bolsillo (Pocket Hávamál) in Spanish for the first time.